obie/desiru/README.md

 A Ruby implementation of [DSPy](https://dspy.ai/), the framework for programming—not prompting—language models.
 Build sophisticated AI systems with modular, composable code instead of brittle prompt strings.

+Note: This project is in its earliest stages of development and experimental.
+Expect many bugs and breaking changes.

 ## Overview

 Desiru brings the power of DSPy to the Ruby ecosystem, enabling developers to: